Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 Erasmus is a [[5.
 Mechanics/Bestiary/Undead/Ghost.md\|ghost]] and the heart of the van Richten family.
 Consider the following plots when featuring Erasmus in an adventure:

 - Erasmus understands the unquiet dead.
-Through devices such as tarokka decks and spirit boards, he reveals the histories and intentions of spirits.
+Through devices such as [[5.
+Mechanics/Decks/Tarokka Deck (COS).md\|tarokka decks]] and spirit boards, he reveals the histories and intentions of spirits.
 - An overzealous priest detects the undead presence hovering near Rudolph van Richten and threatens Rudolph, Erasmus, or both.
 - A powerful spirit, such as Lord Godefroy of "Mordent", kidnaps Erasmus to manipulate his father.